-Lavender is a fantastic plant to have in your garden —its flowers and sprigs have many uses, and the smell is divine.
-It’s also a very easy plant to care for, since it’s drought tolerant and low maintenance.
-But one thing that we gardeners anticipate most when growing lavender is the flowering season.
+Lavender is a fantastic plant to have in your garden!
+The flowers and sprigs have many uses, mostly because of its divine scent.
+It’s also easy to care for lavender, since it’s drought tolerant and low-maintenance.

 Lavender blooms in Australia starting mid-spring, then peaks in the summer, especially in the more temperate climates.
 December to January are generally the most flush, with purple buds sprawling across fields throughout the country.
 Some varieties can bloom earlier, in late winter, but these are usually hybrids that can withstand the cold more than ‘true’ lavenders.

 Growing lavender in Australia is very straightforward!
 Whether you’re a home gardener or waiting for lavender farm season, it’s good to know when lavender flowers in Australia.

 When Does Lavender Flower In Australia?